By Tim Falk

 But while backcountry hiking with your dog offers endless opportunities for adventure, it also comes with a certain level of risk.
-From taking a wrong turn and getting lost to battling extreme weather conditions or coming face to face with deadly wildlife, there are plenty of dangers you need to be prepared to encounter.
+From getting lost and battling extreme weather conditions to coming face to face with deadly wildlife, there are plenty of dangers you need to be prepared to encounter.

 That’s why we’ve put together these simple safety tips for hiking backcountry trails with your dog.
 With these tips in your backpack, you and your dog can stay out of harm’s way while out on the trails.

 The first and perhaps the most important thing you should do before embarking on any backcountry hike is a lot of research.
 It all starts with deciding on where to go:

 As well as route planning, the research phase is also the “pawfect” time to read up on any hazards you might encounter along the way.
 This could be anything from poisonous snakes to extreme heat, and it’ll help you work out what you need to pack for your adventure.

 You should never head out into the backcountry unprepared, so it’s important to make a checklist of all the essential items you’ll need to take with you.
 Some of the items to consider include:

 A first aid kit (including supplies to treat common pet injuries)

 A collapsible bowl

 A leash (you may want to consider a hands-free leash to make hiking easier)